mentalblank/RARomOnHashes/README.md

 There are three versions of the script available.
 Choose only one version to use at a time:

-- **[Updated Script](https://github.com/MentalBlank/RARomOnHashesUserScript/raw/refs/heads/main/TamperMonkeyRetroachievements.js)** – The most current version with a GitHub-hosted hashlist that can be edited through pull requests.
+- **[Updated Script](https://github.com/MentalBlank/RARomOnHashesUserScript/raw/refs/heads/main/TamperMonkeyRetroachievements.js)** – The most current version with a GitHub-hosted hashlist that can be edited through pull requests, also has more linked roms!
 - **[Fixed Old Script](https://github.com/MentalBlank/RARomOnHashesUserScript/raw/refs/heads/main/OriginalTamperMonkeyRetroachievementsFixed.js)** – The original script by Wholee, hosted on Archive.org, with modifications for compatibility with RetroAchievements’ new layout.
 - **[Original Wholee Script](https://archive.org/details/retroachievements_collection_v5)** – The initial, unmodified version of the script, hosted on Archive.org, which may not be functional.